• Skip to primary navigation

 • Add minced garlic and shredded or minced ginger.

-• Add the sesame oil, tamari or soy sauce, five-spice powder, and salt and pepper.
-Combine all the ingredients so the mixture is homogeneous.
+• Add the sesame oil, tamari or soy sauce, five-spice powder, and salt and pepper with the rest of the ingredients.
+Combine all the ingredients so the dumpling filling is homogeneous.

 • Using a large pan, add some vegetable oil to medium heat.
 Add the dumpling filling mixture and cook for 12-15 minutes until the cabbage has softened but still has a bit of a crunch.